-When considering how to become bonded, you’ll have to determine whether you need a surety or a fidelity bond, since the two have different purposes.
-A fidelity bond protects your business against employee theft or improper behavior, whereas a sureties are generally required when working on government jobs, and serves to protect the public interest as well as the hiring government agency.
+When considering how do you become bonded, you’ll have to determine whether you need a surety or fidelity bond, since the two have different purposes.
+A fidelity bond protects your entitly against employee theft or improper behavior, whereas a sureties are generally required when working on government jobs, and serves to protect the public interest as well as the hiring government agency.

 Who we Bond with…

-While it is definitely an important step, and sometimes even a required action, to become bonded and insured, it’s not usually a good idea to undertake the two actions at the same time, or with the same supplier.
+While it is definitely an important step, and sometimes even a required action, to get insurance and bonding, it’s not usually a good idea to undertake the two actions at the same time, or with the same supplier.
 Since not all businesses even qualify for bonding, you will first have to find out if yours is one which does qualify for bonding.
-Usually a thorough background check will be run against you and the business by a bonding company, looking for any criminal record, and checking personal references as well as those supplied by business peers.
+Usually a thorough background check will be run against you and the entity by a bonding company, looking for any criminal record, and checking personal references as well as those supplied by business peers.

 What are Bonds for?

-A surety bond is in essence, a promise by a guarantor company (the surety) to pay another individual or company (the obligee), an amount of money stipulated in the terms of the bond, in the event that the third party (the principal) fails to live up to the obligations specified in the contract.
+In essence, they are a promise by a guarantor company (the surety) to pay another individual or company (the obligee), an amount of money stipulated in the terms of the bond, in the event that the third party (the principal) fails to live up to the obligations specified in the contract.
 The purpose of a bond is to protect the obligee against possible losses incurred as a result of the principal’s failure to meet the pre-specified conditions.

-Applying for a surety is not a difficult process, as long as you’re somewhat prepared beforehand.
+Applying for one is not a difficult process, as long as you’re somewhat prepared beforehand.
 Here’s what will be required: